 Can I minor in Rehabilitation Services?
 Are there related majors at UMF?

 Yes!
-UMF has a minor in Rehabilitation as well as Psychology, Community Health, Health & Medicine, and many other choices.
-Click here for more information.
+UMF has minors in Rehabilitation, Psychology, Community Health, Health & Medicine, and many other choices.
 Majors related to Rehabilitation include Psychology and Community Health Education.
+Read more about majors and minors.

 What kind of jobs have UMF graduates obtained with this major?